Road to Samarkand

 DAY 24: BEIJING

 Arrive into Beijing early and enjoy the morning free at your leisure.
-This afternoon visit Beihai Park one of the oldest and best-preserved ancient imperial gardens in China.
-You will also visit Jinshan Park, from where you may have a clear view of Beijing city (weather permitting).
+This afternoon visit Beihai Park, one of the most ancient imperial gardens in China, and Jingshan Park, for views across the Forbidden City.

 DAY 25: DEPART BEIJING

-This morning is free at your leisure before you are transferred to Beijing airport to board your overnight flight to Australia (via Guangzhou).
+This morning is free at your leisure before you are transferred to Beijing airport to board your overnight flight to Australia.

 DAY 26: ARRIVE AUSTRALIA